commanded/eventstore/guides/Getting Started.md

       - `:queue_target` - in milliseconds (default: 50ms).
       - `:queue_interval` - in milliseconds (default: 1,000ms).

+      A Postgres schema can be defined using the `:schema` option.
+By default the `public` schema is used.

   4. Add your event store module to the `event_stores` list for your app in mix config: